 An overview of SoFi and Prosper

-Whereas through Prosper only personal loans are offered, SoFi offers a wider array of products.
-Alongside personal loans, SoFi offers student loan refinancing, parent loans and parent PLUS refinancing as well as mortgages and mortgage refinancing.
+While Prosper only offers personal loans, SoFi offers a wider array of products.
+Alongside personal loans, SoFi offers student loan refinancing as well as mortgages and mortgage refinancing.

 Potential borrowers submit applications through the provider’s website, and the provider evaluates that information.
 If approved, the provider presents the borrower’s application to its investors, which can include a wide range of individuals.

 Which lender offers lower interest rates?

-APRs for SoFi’s fixed rate personal loan start at 5.49%, and variable rate personal loan APRs start at 5.19% when you sign up for autopay.
-If you’re interested in rates for any of SoFi’s other loan types, check out our reviews for student loan refinancing, parent loans and mortgages.
+SoFi’s fixed-rate personal loan APRs start at 8.99% , and its variable-rate personal loans start at 8.99% when you sign up for autopay.
+If you’re interested in rates for any of SoFi’s other loan types, check out our reviews for its student loan refinancing and mortgage and mortgage refinancing options.

 Which comes with fewer fees?